Checking References 101: Here’s What to Ask

 The type of reference check you conduct, whether through a phone call or written form, can significantly influence the nature of the questions you frame.
 When on a call, it’s feasible to keep questions more open-ended, letting the conversation flow naturally.
 This approach allows a deeper dive into a candidate’s abilities and character.
 On the other hand, when seeking written feedback, it’s essential to craft specific questions to elicit comprehensive yet concise answers.
 You don’t want the respondent to feel overwhelmed or too vague.

 Also, it is vital to compose every reference check specifically for the role you hire for.
 For example, if communication skills are necessary for a specific position, you should emphasize that in your reference questions.
 If, on the other hand, this skill is not significant, you could omit the question altogether.
-Prepare to tailor every reference check question to the specific role’s requirements.
+Prepare to tailor every reference check question to the specific role’s requirements or work with professionals to facilitate the process.

 checking references infographic